 Read to Them

-Reading to your children from babyhood can help instil that fascination with storytelling, as they will associate it with a sense of fun thanks to the enthusiastic way you tell the story (along with colourful illustrations to accompany the words).
+Reading to your children from babyhood can help instill that fascination with storytelling, as they will associate it with a sense of fun thanks to the enthusiastic way you tell the story (along with colourful illustrations to accompany the words).
 They’ll also associate reading with being something shared together, a comforting experience, making reading something they will want to embrace.

 Have a Book Friendly Household

-If there are plenty of books around the house, it will encourage curiosity with the written word.
+If there are plenty of books around the house, it will encourage curiosity about the written word.
 If they know they can easily pick up a book to read either by themselves or with you, they will feel more compelled to explore the pages of books.

 Play Word Games